dzuluaga/datamodel-to-openapi/README.md

 ```

 #### Are there any examples of APIs using this paradigm?
 Yes.
 This framework is the product of drinking-our-kool-aid in my team.
-[Nucleus API](http://petstore.swagger.io/?url=https://nucleus-api-test.apigee.com/nucleus/edge/api-docs#/) uses it.
+So, we're continuously adding new features and improving it.

 ### Summary